zacode11/political-issue-search/README.md

 ```bash
 pip install scrapy
 ```
-Within the main directory containing scrapy.cfg, run the following commmand to scrape the data (if you want to scrape it again)
+Within the main directory containing scrapy.cfg, run the following command to scrape the data (if you want to scrape it again)
 ```bash
 scrapy crawl oti -o pol.json
 ```
+This will generate a list of json objects in [pol.json](https://github.com/zacode11/political-issue-search/blob/master/pol.json)
 #### Other Prerequisites
 This project uses [metapy](https://github.com/meta-toolkit/metapy) Use the following steps to download.
 ```bash